 Get to know Adrian

-Adrian works in concert with business segments on tactical programs and systems related to attracting, retaining and promoting a diverse workforce, while establishing an inclusive work environment in support of Cardinal Health’s corporate values, policies and practices.
-Adrian is also focused on creating a path forward for Employee Resource Groups in international locations.
-Adrian volunteers his time by serving as a Board Member of the Central Ohio Diversity Consortium and through his ministry with his local congregation.
-In addition to diversity and inclusion work, Adrian has a background in Affirmative Action Compliance and EEOC Governance as well as Supplier Diversity.
+Adrian works in concert with business segments on strategic programs and systems related to attracting, retaining and promoting a diverse workforce, while establishing an inclusive work environment in support of Worthington Industries’ corporate philosophy, values and practices.
+Adrian is also focused on creating a path forward for Business Resource Groups in multiple regions and locations for the organization.
+Adrian volunteers his time by serving as President of the Central Ohio Diversity Consortium and through his ministry with his local congregation.
+In addition to diversity and inclusion work, Adrian has a background in Affirmative Action Compliance and EEOC Governance, as well as Supplier Diversity.

 Get to know Lenore